 The paid version starts at just $4.16 per month, which is pretty reasonable considering it's less than the cost of a cheap meal.

 Paid users don't have the annoying monthly data cap and can run the VPN tunnel on up to five devices simultaneously.
-But if you don't need unlimited data or simply don't want to pay for it, you can take advantage of the free version for as long as you like.

 3. Hide.Me VPN